dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

     | If a repeating group of attributes exists:
     |---
     |1.
-Move the repeating group of attributes to a new table.
+Move the repeating group(s) of attributes to a new table.
     |2.
 Duplicate the PK of the original table and place in the new table as a FK.
     |3.
 Designate the cardinality of the relationship between the tables.
     |4.
 Designate a PK for the new table.